-New casinos especially have strict game contribution rules.
-Some casinos go as far as pretty much exclude all games except for slots.
+New casinos have especially strict game contribution rules.
+Some casinos go as far as to pretty much exclude all games except for slots.
 This is the reason why the bonuses on our slots listing are way better than the ones provided for table games players.

 “FREE” CASINO MONEY

 Occasionally you may see offers for “free” stuff at casinos – free spins or free casino money you get without depositing.
 It’s always healthy to be a bit skeptical when you see something like this.

 Most of the time this no-deposit “free” money isn’t real money at all.
-Standard practice (for example at Mummy’s Gold Casino and Pokies.com) is that anything you happen to win with your free spins or free money is considered bonus money, which needs to clear by playing with real money before it can be cashed out.
+Standard practice (for example at Mummy’s Gold Casino and Pokies.com) is that anything you happen to win with your free spins or free money is considered bonus money, which you need to clear by playing with real money before it can be cashed out.
 So in fact, the no-deposit offer is actually a dressed up normal deposit bonus.

 It’s worth noting though that free spins are sometimes (rarely) actually free.
-For example, our free spins list’s star Guts offers free spins as part of it deposit bonus package and those spins are actually free real money spins with no strings of any kind attached.
+For example, our free spins list’s star Guts offers free spins as part of its deposit bonus package and those spins are actually free real money spins with no strings of any kind attached.

 LOYALTY & RETENTION BONUSES

-Most casinos run a VIP-scheme, where your real money gaming accumulates VIP-points.
-Once you hit a certain number of points, the casino will consider you a VIP-player and starts offering you loyalty bonuses.
-Often these VIP-schemes are multi-level, so the more you play the better the retention bonuses the casino hands over to you.
+Most casinos run a VIP-scheme, where your real money gaming accumulates VIP points.
+Once you hit a certain number of points, the casino will consider you a VIP player and start offering you loyalty bonuses.
+Often times, these VIP-schemes are multi-level so the more you play the better the retention bonuses the casino hands over to you.

 Retention bonuses are usually smaller than sign-up bonuses.
-Terms & conditions of these offers are usually the same as other bonuses’ – casino’s don’t like writing their bonus policy more than once, so the same rules often apply to every single promotion they have.
+The terms & conditions of these offers are usually the same as any other bonus – casinos don’t like writing their bonus policy more than once, so the same rules often apply to every single promotion they have.